WebAssembly/wasi-crypto/design/security.md

 ### Side channels

-Side channels should be avoided on all operations involving secrets.
+Mitigations against side channels must be implemented for all operations involving secrets.

 In order to do so, the API must try to prevent applications from performing comparisons themselves.

-For example, a MAC operations should not return the raw bytes, but a MAC object type.
+For example, a MAC operation should not return raw bytes, but a MAC object.
 MAC objects can be compared for equality using a dedicated function, that will take care of avoiding side channels.

 ### Nonces / IVs

-Constant IVs is one of the most common mistake made by applications, and has catastrophic implications.
-In order to prevent this, APIs
+Using a constant IV is one of the most common mistake made by applications, and has catastrophic implications.
+In order to prevent this, APIs should:
-should:

 - APIs must not require an IV.
 Setting the IV should be an optional operation, distinct from the creation of a cipher object.